-The relatively small country of Portugal in Western Europe has something for everyone.
-Whether you’re after tasty cuisine, enticing cities, or stunning beaches you’ll find it there.
-While it may neighbor Spain, Portugal has a distinctly different culture and it’s because Portugal is wholly unique that many people fall in love with it.
+The relatively small Western European country of Portugal has something for everyone.
+Whether you’re after tasty cuisine, enticing cities, or stunning beaches, you’ll find it there.
+While it may neighbor Spain, Portugal has its own distinct culture, and it’s this uniqueness that makes many people fall in love with it.

 There’s no time to lose planning your first visit to this wonderful country.
-The challenge though with first time visits is understanding where to go and how long to spend in each place.
-This thorough Portugal itinerary gives you a full breakdown of how to see the best places to visit in Portugal in the space of ten days.
+The challenge with first-time visits is figuring out where to go and how long to spend in each place.
+This thorough Portugal itinerary gives you a full breakdown of how to see the best places to visit in Portugal in 10 days.
 That’s the perfect amount of time to really get to know the country, so let’s dive right into our guide to discovering Portugal in 10 days.

 Best Time to Visit Portugal